Older Home Wiring Risks: Knob-and-Tube, Aluminum, and Aging Insulation

 When to Consider a Professional Inspection

-If your home was built several decades ago or contains older wiring materials, a professional inspection can identify risks that are not visible from the surface.
+If your home was built several decades ago, contains known older wiring materials, or has repeated unexplained electrical symptoms, a professional inspection can help identify risks that are not visible from the surface.

 Conclusion

-Older wiring systems are not automatically dangerous, but time and modern electrical demand can turn small weaknesses into serious hazards.
+Older wiring systems are not automatically dangerous, but time, wear, and modern electrical demand can turn small weaknesses into serious hazards.
+The biggest risks are usually hidden: loose terminations, aging insulation, overheated conductors, and circuits that are being pushed harder than they were ever intended to be.

 Jordan Blake